General terms and conditions

 - In the event Youngbits intends to change the rate or price, it shall inform the Counterparty accordingly as soon as possible

-- the increase derives from an authorization or a legal obligation of Youngbits under the laws of The Netherlands;
+- the increase derives from the authorization or a legal obligation of Youngbits under the laws of The Netherlands;

 - the increase is due to an increase of the price of raw materials, taxes, production costs, exchange rates, wages etcetera or for other reasons that could not have been reasonably foreseen upon conclusion of the agreement;